blog details

 Overspending

-Credit cards can create false financial security, leading to overspending.
+Credit cards can create a false sense of financial security, leading to overspending and debt accumulation.
 It is essential to stick to a budget and use credit responsibly, charging only what can be comfortably paid off each month.

 Introductory offers, such as zero-interest balance transfers or rewards programs, can be enticing.
 However, it’s essential to read the terms carefully, including any fees or interest rates that may apply after the introductory period.